CLI

 IntegrationAdds

-inngest@beignet/core/jobs, @beignet/provider-inngest, and inngest
+inngest@beignet/core/jobs, @beignet/provider-jobs-inngest, and inngest

 resend@beignet/provider-mail-resend and resend